brown-band/website/pages/scripts/1996-1997/spring/adoch.md

 CONGRATULATIONS!
 Whatever you do, don’t throw this envelope away.
 You may already have won a no-expense paid trip to a higher plane of existence. . .
 No, it’s not the Hale-Bopp Comet, it’s a prestigious Ivy League University!
 That’s right, all you have to do is return the enclosed forms. . . take several dozen standardized tests. . . endure a nerve wracking personal interview. . . have flawlessly perfect grades AND if we don’t decide that we just don’t like the look of your face WE’LL SAY:

-"JOE STUDENT HAS JUST barely SURVIVED THE COLLEGE ADMISSIONS PROCESS!"
+“JOE STUDENT HAS JUST barely SURVIVED THE COLLEGE ADMISSIONS PROCESS!”

 Thaaaaaat’s right!
 You may have already won a spiff new college education-- It slices!
 It dices!
 Just look at all those julienned brain cells!
 It even makes a decent wall decoration, and if you’re really lucky it MIGHT JUST get you a job!

-:sd[Band plays "Joshua"]
+:sd[Band plays “Joshua”]

 Your own diploma!
 Don’t miss this opportunity.
 Not sold in any stores... how much would you expect to pay for this little wonder?
 3 million dollars?
 4 million dollars?
 More?
 Order now and it’s yours for the low, low Ivy League price of 29 thousand nine-hundred ninety-nine, ninety-nine per year!